wbuchwalter/tslint-loader/README.md

         // automatically fix linting errors
         fix: false,

-        // can specify a custom tsconfig file relative to current directory
+        // can specify a custom tsconfig file relative to current directory or with absolute path
         // to be used with type checked rules
         tsConfigFile: 'tsconfig.json',